TamasArokszallasi/DataCleaning/README.md

 # DataCleaning

-The goal of this project was to create an automatic data cleaning in an excel file, which can not be done neither manually nor by the VBA.
+The goal of this project was to create an automatic data cleaning in an excel file, which can not be done neither manually nor by the VBA. **The exact variable names were modified in the public code to avoid any kind of fraud.**

 The problem was the following: